-Figure 90.
+Figure 89.
 The page for configuring the WMM function.

 All needed settings for the WMM function are specified in the device's system.
-It is recommended not to change the default values.
+Changing parameters manually may negatively affect your WLAN!

 The WMM function allows assigning priorities for four Access Categories (AC):